Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Experiments

 \subsubsection{Sequence Modeling}

+In this part, we discuss several key issues related to sequence modeling, including the performance difference between sequence and single-frame settings, the setting of regular constraints, and related ablation studies.

-To verify the importance of sequence modeling in non-rigid 3D reconstruction, we conducted an experiment by setting the input sequence length of our method to 1 and test it, which makes our method consistent with frame-to-shape methods on experiment setup, and the result is reported in Table~\ref{tab:h36m-ablation} (labeled as \textbf{single frame}).
-It can be seen that our method suffers from a significant performance loss after losing the sequence structure information.
-In turn, it demonstrates the contribution of sequence structural information in deep NRSfM.
+\textbf{Whole sequence VS single frame:} To verify the importance of sequence modeling in non-rigid 3D reconstruction, we experimented by setting the input sequence length of our method to 1, which makes our method consistent with the frame-to-shape methods on experiment setup, and the result is reported in Table~\ref{tab:h36m-ablation} (labeled as \textbf{single frame}).
+After losing the sequence-structure information, our method suffers a significant performance loss, which demonstrates the contribution of sequence structural information in deep NRSfM.

-We also follow the low-rank assumption for sequences in traditional NRSfM~\cite{dai2014simple} modeling, thus we also design the nuclear norm term as Eq.~\eqref{eq:nuclear} to constrain the rank of the output shape sequence matrix.
+\textbf{Low-rank constraint:} We also follow the low-rank assumption for sequences in traditional NRSfM~\cite{dai2014simple} modeling, thus we also design the nuclear norm term as Eq.~\eqref{eq:nuclear} to constrain the rank of the output shape sequence matrix.
 To verify its effectiveness, we design an ablation experiment without the nuclear norm term for training.
 As shown in Table~\ref{tab:h36m-ablation}, the unconstrained rank of the resulting sequence causes a performance decrease in our results.

-To avoid ambiguity in the estimation of non-rigid shapes, we follow C3dpo~\cite{novotny2019c3dpo} by introducing canonicalization as a constraint so that no shape in the output sequence can be obtained from a rigid transformation of another shape, ensuring the uniqueness of the inference results.
-To verify the effectiveness of this constraint, we also conducted ablation experiments, and the results are shown in Table~\ref{tab:h36m-ablation}.
-The canonicalization loss brings a significant contribution to the improvement of computational accuracy.
+\textbf{Canonicalization constraint:} To avoid ambiguity in the estimation of non-rigid shapes, we follow C3dpo~\cite{novotny2019c3dpo} by incorporating canonicalization as a constraint such that no shape in the output sequence can be obtained from a rigid transformation of another shape, ensuring the uniqueness of the inference results.
+To verify the effectiveness of this constraint, we conducted ablation experiments, and the results are shown in Table~\ref{tab:h36m-ablation}.
+The canonicalization loss contributes significantly to the improvement of computational accuracy.

+\textbf{Self-expressiveness:} To improve the training efficiency of the sequence-to-sequence model, we proposed a Context Layer that enforces self-expressiveness constraints as Eq.~\eqref{eq:self_express} in a length-independent manner.
+To verify the effectiveness of this module, we designed an ablation experiment with fixed training length and different inference lengths, and the results are shown in Fig.~\ref{fig:input_length}.
+Without retraining, the Context Layer can guarantee similar inference accuracy when processing different input lengths.